pkaig/Rotorflight-Docs/docs/Tutorial-Quickstart/What-Board.md

 ## How many pads are available?
 We need to have pads available on the board to connect to our devices such as Servos, Motors, Frequency input, External logger, Receiver etc (GPS in the future).

 **Receiver:** This will require a UART RX and TX if we want to use telemetry (this will be documented by the manufacturer)

 **Servos, Motor, Frequency:** These items can be allocated to any free UART RX, UART TX, SDA, SCL, LED or Motor pad.

-**Logger:** An OpenLarger requires on free UART RX
+**Logger:** OpenLager requires one free UART TX

 You will need to choose a board that has enough pins to enable all of your connections.